singhalnaman98/clear-launchdarkly-demo/README.md

 - NOTE: This project has been developed and verified on **Python 3.13.13**.
 FastAPI supports Python 3.10+ and the app may run on earlier versions, however SQLAlchemy 2.1.0b2 compatibility has only been confirmed on Python 3.13.13.
 If you encounter issues with SQLAlchemy on a different Python version, upgrading to Python 3.13.13 is recommended.

 - A LaunchDarkly account with the following configured:
-   - Boolean flag: `flex-subscription-enabled` (client-side SDK enabled)
-      - Serve `false`, when the flag is off, and `false` when the flag is on
-      -
-  - String flag: `highlighted-plan-variant` with values `week`, `day`, `none`
-  - AI Config: `chat-assistant-prompt` with two prompt variations
-  - Experiment on `highlighted-plan-variant` with `plan-selected` metric
+   - Create a new project in LaunchDarkly titled "naman-singhal-demo" and make sure a "test" environment is available
+  - LD server-side-sdk key (for naman-singhal-demo project)
+  - LD API key with admin role as a service token
+  - LD client-id for the test environmnet
   - An OpenAI API key

-### Create a new project in LaunchDarkly titled "naman-singhal-demo" and make sure a "test" environment is available

 ### Environment variables